 Over black and dark colours the colour effect is very strong.
 Over white and light colours the colour effect is weak (subtle) and is usually seen when the object is moved.

 They are best when painted over black or dark colours.
 You can create the most beautiful feature walls by painting the wall black and then applying Pearl Top Coat over the black.
 The wall will definitely not look black once you have finished.

 Over Painted Art

 These products offer great creative opportunities but if coating art or multi-coloured surfaces then tests should be conducted to understand their effects over different colours as darker colours will be completely transformed.
 Due to this they should not be used as a pearl coat over painted art before the artists understands their effects.
-On artwork they can be applied selectively over certain features using a paint brush.
+On artwork they can also be applied selectively over certain features using a paint brush.

 Comparing Pearl Paints and Metallic Paints

 Nobody would confuse a piece of metal such as gold, silver, copper, brass, bronze etc. for a pearl.
 The appearance of pearls and mother-of-pearl is distinctly different to that of metals.

 The most fundamental difference is that pearls appear to reflect light from below their surface while metals reflect light directly from their surface.
 The pearl effect is sometimes called an “iridescent” effect or “interference” effect.
 Wiki describes the pearl paint effect as “bending the light to throw off a soft glow”.
 Metals have a more solid colour and if polished they tend to be more glossy while pearls have a more subtle sheen (but are not matt).